-2. With computer hardware and software embedded describes an object, software, or hardware that's independent and does not need an external program or device to run.
-An example is an embedded operating system, which is software included in many specialized devices.
+2. With computer hardware and software, embedded describes an independent object, software, or hardware that does not need an external program or device to run.
+An example is an embedded operating system.

-An embedded system or special-purpose computer is a computer with a processor and memory with input and output capability that's part of a larger system.
-For example, all modern cars have several embedded systems designed to control a specific part of a car (e.g., cruise control).
+An embedded system or special-purpose computer has a processor and memory with input and output capability that's part of a larger system.
+For example, all modern cars have several embedded systems designed to control a specific car part (e.g., cruise control).

 Examples of embedded systems

 Below are examples of where embedded systems are found.
 These examples are only a small fraction of devices using an embedded system.
 Today, if the device you're using has any intelligence, it's using an embedded system.